facebook pixel

 A good NPS score is generally considered to be anything above 0, meaning you have more Promoters than Detractors.
 Scores above 70 are excellent, while anything below 0 is cause for concern.

-Have you ever wondered how companies like Apple, Amazon, and Starbucks consistently deliver exceptional customer experiences that foster unwavering loyalty?
-The secret lies in their ability to measure and improve a critical metric known as the Net Promoter Score (NPS).
+Have you ever wondered how companies like Apple, Amazon, and Starbucks keep their customers so happy and loyal?
+The secret lies in their crucial metric, the Net Promoter Score (NPS), which helps them measure and improve customer experience.

 According to a study by Bain & Company, the creators of the NPS system, companies with a higher NPS tend to experience higher revenue growth rates compared to their competitors.
 Additionally, research by Temkin Group reveals that companies with strong NPS outperform laggards by 86% in terms of customer experience and 58% in customer service.